Iftikhar-Shams-Niloy/flutter_happy_place/README.md

   <h2>Missing Piece: Map-based Location Picker</h2>
   <p>
     The repository currently lacks the map-based location picker.
-The rest of the flow (list of saved titles and navigation to add screen) is present.
+The rest of the flow (list of saved titles, image and navigation to add screen) is present.
 To enable full functionality, implement a screen that allows the user to select a point on a map and return the selected coordinates (latitude and longitude) to the "Add New Location" screen so the app can save them along with the title.
   </p>

   <h3>Implementation Suggestions</h3>